Skip to main content

 • Multicast support: Enable multicast support if multicast routing between VLANs is required.

 • Default gateway: When creating the first IPv4 interface on a switch, you will be prompted to enter a default gateway address.
-This is the next hop IPv4 address for any traffic that isn't going to a directly connected subnet or over a static route.
-This IP address must exist in a subnet with a layer 3 interface.
+This is the next hop IPv4 address of another device on the network, used for any traffic that isn't going to a directly connected subnet or over a static route.
+This IP address must exist in a subnet with a layer 3 interface, and will be used for the default route next hop IP address.

 • DHCP settings: If DHCP on this VLAN should be handled by the switch or forwarded to a server, make the appropriate selections.
 See the article on Configuring DHCP Services for more details.